 Senator Andrew Brock was elected to his first term in the North Carolina Senate in the fall of 2002.
-He is currently serving in his sixth term.
+He is currently serving in his eighth term.
 Senator Brock is the Chairman of the Natural and Economic Resources Appropiations Committee, Agriculture/ Enviroment/ Natural Resources Committee, Joint Information Technology Oversight Committee.
 Senator Brock serves as Vice-Chairman of Redistricting.
 He also serves a member of the Joint Governmental Operations Committee, the Finance Committee, the Senate Rules Committee, Appropriations/Base Budget Committee, Program Evaluation Committee, the Emergency Response and Preparedness Committee, Joint Education Oversight Committee, and the Ways and Means Committee.

 On the first business day following his graduation from college, Senator Brock was employed by the Conference on Poverty to work toward welfare reform for the State of North Carolina.
 He then went on to work for Senator Lauch Faircloth in his re-election campaign for the United States Senate.
 Seeing his success, former Congressman Bill Cobey hired Brock to work as campaign manager on his campaign for Chairman of the North Carolina Republican Party.
 He worked for the Republican Party of North Carolina in various capacities.
 Following his time with the Republican Party, he called upon to work as campaign manager for U.S. Congressman Walter Jones.
 Senator Brock also worked for the non-partisan Citizens for a Sound Economy, a public policy institute dedicated to providing citizens with economically-sound government.
 He also served as campaign manager and political consultant for several state-wide and local political campaigns.